 January 4, 2010 - Part II of the House Judiciary Committee hearing on Legal Issues Relating to Football Head Injuries.
 Dr. Ira Casson, one of the co-chairs of the Mild Traumatic Brain Injury Committee, denies a link between repeat head impacts and long-term brain damage.

 March 2010 - The NFL’s Mild Traumatic Brain Injury Committee is renamed the Head, Neck and Spine Committee.
-Two new co-chairs are selected, and Dr. Elliot Pellman is no longer a member of the panel.
+Two new co-chairs are selected, and Dr. Pellman is no longer a member of the panel.

 October 20, 2010 - NFL Commissioner Goodell issues a memo to all 32 teams that warns of possible suspensions for offenders that violate the “playing rules that unreasonably put the safety of another player in jeopardy have no place in the game, and that is especially true in the case of hits to the head and neck.”

 May 2, 2012 - Former NFL linebacker Junior Seau, 43, is found dead with a gunshot wound to the chest, classified as a suicide.
-Friends and family members say the suicide was brought on by multiple concussions, but an initial autopsy report finds no apparent brain damage.
+Friends and family members say his suicide was brought on by multiple concussions, but an initial autopsy report finds no apparent brain damage.
 Portions of Seau’s brain have been sent to the National Institutes of Health for further study.

 June 7, 2012 - A unified lawsuit combining more than 80 concussion-related lawsuits on behalf of more than 2,000 National Football League players is filed in federal court in Philadelphia.
-The players accuse the NFL of negligence and failing to notify players of the link between concussions and brain injuries, in Multi-district Litigation Case No. 2323.
+The players accuse the NFL of negligence and failing to notify players of the link between concussions and brain injuries, in Multi-District Litigation Case No. 2323.

-August 30, 2012 - The NFL files a motion to dismiss the concussion-related lawsuits filed by former players.
+August 30, 2012 - The NFL files a motion to dismiss the concussion related lawsuits filed by former players.

-September 5, 2012 - The Foundation for the National Institutes of Health announces that the NFL has committed to donating $30 million to support research on medical conditions prominent in athletes.
+September 5, 2012 - The Foundation for the National Institutes of Health announces the NFL has committed to donating $30 million to support research on medical conditions prominent in athletes.

 January 23, 2013 - Junior Seau’s family files a wrongful death lawsuit against the NFL, claiming that Seau’s suicide was the result of a brain disease caused by violent hits he endured while playing the game.

-August 29, 2013 - The NFL and ex-players reach a deal in the class action lawsuit that calls for the NFL to pay $765 million to fund medical exams, concussion-related compensation, medical research for retired NFL players and their families, and litigation expenses, according to a court document filed in U.S. District Court in Philadelphia.
-The agreement still needs to be approved by the judge assigned to the case, which had grown to include more than 4,500 plaintiffs.
+August 29, 2013 - The NFL and ex-players reach a deal in the class action lawsuit that calls for the NFL to pay $765 million to fund medical exams, concussion-related compensation, medical research for retired NFL players and their families, and litigation expenses, according to a court document filed in US District Court in Philadelphia.
+The agreement still needs to be approved by the judge assigned to the case, which has grown to include more than 4,500 plaintiffs.